LEARN EVERYTHING THERE IS TO KNOW ON GETTING A NEW ZEALAND WORK VISA FOR US CITIZENS – IT IS A SIMPLE AS FILLING AN ONLINE FORM IN 15-MINUTES.

-Other popular spots for working holiday travelers are Auckland, Queenstown, and Christchurch.
+Other popular spots for Americans moving to New Zealand are Auckland, Queenstown, and Christchurch.

 I could see Queenstown being another great place to live.
 It’s definitely social and the scenery is the epitome of epic, but there is so much tourism there as well that it can feel kitschy at times.

 Christchurch I found to be a depressing place, which I explain in this post here.
 And there really doesn’t seem to be much happening there, so I don’t know if I’d recommend it for someone on a Working Holiday Visa.

 Auckland, well, is just another big city.
 To Auckland’s credit, I didn’t spend much time there, but if you meet any other Kiwis who aren’t from Auckland, you’ll pretty much only hear negative things about the city.
 Not to mention, most Kiwis use the term “Jafa” when talking about Aucklanders.